yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Author Reply:
 Thank you for your interest in our work!
 I want to apologize for uploading the wrong files.
 Please use the new .py files in this repository if you downloaded the wrong files (before March 18 2021).
 (Sorry!)

+The running speed of STAN is extremely low.
+You can try a proportion of users to test the performance.
+Increase the embed_dim accordingly if using more users.

 ![image](https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/blob/master/Cover.png)

 I summarize some FAQs: